In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 Unlike AGVs, autonomous mobile robots (AMRs) are designed to move automatically without an onboard operator.

-Overall, the purpose of using these machines is to reduce repetitive actions, like moving cargo from one place to another.
+Overall, the purpose of using these mobile robots is to reduce repetitive actions, like moving cargo from one place to another.

 This frees up workers to handle other, more skilled tasks.